ipfs/ipfs-docs/docs/concepts/ipns.md

 5. Whenever [a new peer joins the topic](https://github.com/libp2p/go-libp2p-pubsub-router/blob/292d99457d224853706c5e49f8ddc112740a856a/pubsub.go#L538-L560) (specifically your peer mesh), ask them for the record.
 If they respond with a newer record, update it locally and publish the updated record to the.
 6. Periodically (by default every 10 minutes) rebroadcast the IPNS record,

+Steps 5 and 6 describe from a high level how IPNS record persistence is layered over PubSub by ensuring continuous propagation of the IPNS record in the face of node churn (nodes dropping in and out of the network).

 ### Tradeoffs between consistency vs. availability

 The self-certifying nature of IPNS comes with an inherent tradeoff between **consistency** and **availability**.